Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 Waterfall separates defining a system from building it.
 Requirements are specified upfront.
 Implementation is treated as a mechanical translation of those specifications into code.

-The modern agentic framing reproduces this structure:
+The static-spec version of agentic workflows reproduces this structure:

 • The specification becomes a prompt or structured instruction set

-• Implementation becomes model execution
+• Implementation becomes model-driven construction

 Both models rely on the same belief: that the system can be fully known before it is built.
+As a general model for complex, high-uncertainty software, this belief has repeatedly failed.

 3. Software as Discovery